dps923/winter2017/notes/week_08/monday.md

 [WWDC Intro to Swift Video](https://developer.apple.com/videos/play/wwdc2016/404/)
 <sub><sup><b>This requires Safari.
 Without Safari, you can open a 'network stream' in VLC player with this URL: http://devstreaming.apple.com/videos/wwdc/2016/404hskg1ijeev16mdej/404/hls_vod_mvp.m3u8</b></sup></sub>

-A closure, like a function, has parameters and a return type:
+A closure, like a regular function, has parameters and a return type:

 ```
-// Instead of this
+// Instead of this..
 func myFunc(parameters) -> returnValue {
   statements
 }
-// a closure looks like this
+// ...a closure looks like this
 { (parameters) -> returnValue in
     statements
 }
 ```

-But you can't call that closure, in fact it does absolutely nothing.
+But you can't call that closure.
 Let's look at how you might call a closure:

 ```